nf-core/eager/docs/tutorial_human_popgen.md

 are pretending to run with NextSeq data, which is generated with a two-colour imaging technique.
-What this means is when you have shorter molecules than the number of cycles of the sequencing chemistry, the sequencer will repeatedly see 'G' calls (no colour), and you get long poly-G 'tails' on your reads.
+What this means is when you have shorter molecules than the number of cycles of the sequencing chemistry, the sequencer will repeatedly see 'G' calls (no colour) at the last few cycles, and you get long poly-G 'tails' on your reads.
 We therefore will turn on the poly-G clipping functionality offered by [`fastp`](https://github.com/OpenGene/fastp), and any pairs of files indicated in the TSV file has having `2` in the `Colour_Chemistry` column will be passed